-B53 Budget management is a continuous process that ensures the approved resources are used for their intended purpose and are properly accounted for, subject to virement rules.
-It also provides the mechanism that calls to account managers responsible for defined elements of the budget.

-B54 The Authority itself operates within an annual cash limit, approved when setting the overall budget.
-To ensure that the Authority in total does not overspend, each budget holder is required to manage expenditure within their budget allocation, subject to the rules of virement.

-B55 Management of budgets must not be seen in isolation but in conjunction with service outputs and performance measures, which bring together financial and non-financial information in a meaningful way.
+- B55 Budget management is a continuous process that ensures the approved resources are used for their intended purpose and are properly accounted for, subject to virement rules.
+It also provides the mechanism that calls to account managers responsible for defined elements of the budget. - B56 The Authority itself operates within an annual cash limit, approved when setting the overall budget.
+To ensure that the Authority in total does not overspend, each budget manager is required to manage expenditure within their budget allocation, subject to the rules of virement. - B57 Management of budgets must not be seen in isolation but in conjunction with service outputs and performance measures, which bring together financial and nonfinancial information in a meaningful way.